fishee82oo/tp/docs/UserGuide.md

 **You'll see:**
 ```
 This will delete all your contacts (action irreversible!)
-If you'd like to continue, confirm with input [clear <CONFIRM_WORD>]
+If you'd like to continue, confirm with input [clear CONFIRM]
 ```
 The <CONFIRM_WORD> will be shown to you in the feedback screen.
 If you accept that the list will be irreversibly cleared, simply input as guided.
 ```
-clear <CONFIRM_WORD>
+clear CONFIRM
 ```
-Finally you'll see the empty list with the response:
+Finally, you'll see the empty list with the response:
 ```
 Contact book has been cleared!
 ```